jiangjiawen/MaxDGC/README.md

 <img src="https://github.com/jiangjiawen/MaxDGC/blob/master/maxdalg.png" width="500" height="600" title="alg">

 Okay，The original name is CASRW.
-The Max seeD is that i choose seed clusters from biggest to the smallest, and delete some seeds which are more like the seeds have been selected，according to step 11-19.
+The Max seeD is that i choose seed clusters from biggest to the smallest, and delete some seeds which are much like the seeds have been selected，according to step 11-19.
 The final choosen ones are the max cliques around them.

 Surely, my method seems a little stupid.
 But in the experiment, it behaves well if i use good parameters.